compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    ![](./assets/guide/cmconfig7.png)

 11. At the bottom of the preset, click on `Save`.

     ![](./assets/guide/cmconfig8.png)

 ### Selecting where to run the server {#where-to-run}

 You can run the server in two ways: inside Content Manager or from a dedicated folder.
-Running it inside Content Manager is the quickest way to get started, while using a dedicated folder offers better portability and flexibility for advanced setups.
+Running it inside Content Manager is the quickest way to get started, while using a dedicated folder offers better portability and more flexibility for advanced setups.
-Also, keep in mind that not all features of the original server are supported yet, so some of the server settings in CM will either have no effect or the features will just not work.
+Also, keep in mind that not all features of the original server are supported, so some of the settings shown in CM will not work as expected.

 <Tabs groupId="install-method" >
   <TabItem value="folder" label="Dedicated Folder">